 Regardless of the name, there are some key decisions that must be made as this functional group is introduced in an organization: where it should reside and what it should do.

-Data from Prosci's 2009 benchmarking study showed both where this functional group does live and where participants suggested that it should live.
+Data from Prosci's benchmarking studies show both where this functional group currently lives and where participants suggested that it should live.
 The table below includes the top responses for where it does reside and where it should reside.

 Where does it reside?